Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Benchmarking Fundamental Operations

 \subsection{Software Setup}

+To ensure reproducibility and a fair comparison across architectures, we briefly summarize the software stack used for the accelerator implementations.
 Google's Tensor Processing Units (TPUs) are programmed through XLA \cite{xla25}, an optimizing compiler that lowers high-level operations (HLOs) to low-level operations (LLOs) executable on the hardware.
 While HLOs can be written manually, they are typically generated automatically by tracing computations expressed in higher-level programming interfaces—JAX being a prominent example.
 JAX transforms Python functions into a computation graph and delegates its compilation to XLA, which produces highly optimized GPU and TPU executables.

 This compilation is performed just-in-time (JIT).
 The first invocation of a JIT-compiled function initiates tracing and compilation, making it substantially more expensive than subsequent executions.
 This initial overhead, commonly referred to as the warm-up phase, can dominate runtime and thereby diminish or even negate the performance benefits of JAX for short-lived programs.